• Facebook

 Important

-The load-balancer-connection-retries tag signifies how often the load balancer is prompted per regular connection retry (i.e., connection-retries).
-Therefore, if connection-retry= 3 and load-balancer-connection-retries= 15, the load balancer will be prompted 15 times per retry, totaling 45 prompts to the load balancer to get the client connected to the correct machine.
+The load-balancer-connection-retries tag signifies how often the Load Balancer is prompted per regular connection retry (i.e., connection-retries).
+Therefore, if connection-retries= 3 and load-balancer-connection-retries= 15, the Load Balancer will be prompted 15 times per retry, totaling 45 prompts to the Load Balancer to get the client connected to the correct machine.

 Note